gradle/gradle/design-docs/publication-model.md

     * All artifacts from public configurations are published.
     * When the `java` plugin is applied, the following dependencies are included in the `pom.xml`:
         * All dependencies specified in `configurations.runtime` are added with runtime scope.
+4. Add a `MavenPublish` task.
+5. Change the `maven` repository type to handle publishing a `MavenPublication`.
+6. Add `Pom.withXml()` methods and wire these up to pom generation.
-4. When the `maven-publish` plugin is applied, a rule is added to define a publish task for each publication, as for the `ivy-plugin` above.
+7. When the `maven-publish` plugin is applied, a rule is added to define a `MavenPublish` task instance for each `MavenPublication`, as for the `ivy-plugin` above.
-5. When the `maven-publish` plugin is applied, a rule is added to define a `publishLocal${publication.name}` task of type `Publish` for each publication of type `MavenPublication` added to the publications container.
+8. When the `maven-publish` plugin is applied, a rule is added to define a `publishLocal${publication.name}` task of type `MavenPublish` for each publication of type `MavenPublication` added to the publications container.
     * The `publication` property is wired up to the publication
     * The `repository` property defaults to `mavenLocal()`.
-6. Change the `maven` repository type to handle publishing a `MavenPublication`.
-7. Add `Pom.withXml()` methods and wire these up to pom generation.

 To publish a Maven module:

     apply plugin: 'maven-publish'

+    repositories {
-    publishMaven.to.maven { ... }
+        maven { ... }
+    }

 Running `gradle publish` will build the artifacts and upload to the specified repository.
 Running `gradle publishMavenLocal` will build the artifacts and copy them into the local Maven repository.